BihelCharly/charlybihel_14_22122021/README.md

-# Project 14 - WEALTH HEALTH
+# Project 14 - HRnet

-WEALTH HEALTH is a part of OpenClassrooms "Front End Developer" process.
+HRnet is a part of OpenClassrooms "Front End Developer" process.

 **Useful Links:**